KxSystems/docs/docs/cloud/aws/migration.md

 kdb+ on EC2, your disaster recovery process is eased by kdb+’s simple, elegant design.

-Kdb+ databases are stored as a series of files and directories on disk.
+kdb+ databases are stored as a series of files and directories on disk.
 This makes administering databases extremely easy because database files can be manipulated as operating-system files.
 Backing up a kdb+ database can be implemented using any standard filesystem backup utility.
 This